jhtran989/CS-351-Project-3/README.md

 For the maintenance of the GUI elements, the following website really helped in streamlining the process: https://hendrix-cs.github.io/csci151/.
 Besides the suggestions mentioned on the website, I downloaded Scene Builder from the Gluon webpage (https://gluonhq.com/products/scene-builder/) that really came in handy in optimizing the pane options with a GUI to create another GUI rather than having to code everything, like in the Dominos Project (integration with the `.fxml` file).

+There were some nifty features added (like being able to drag and snap the tile images to the board squares) &mdash; ONLY works with the DEFAULT window size I configured...

+EDIT: Actually, resizing the window now shouldn't affect the positioning of the tiles on the board (keeping everything left aligned helped so that the positioning relative to the scene didn't change).

+There were some pieces of code that were altered slightly to account for the human player's turn.
+So, I decided to split up the procedure of the word solver by moving the initial preliminary search with the human player's turn so easy calculations could be done with their turn and leaving the actual word generation to the computer player's turn.

+Internally, the tile images are stored in an `HBox` object, but considering that the images have to stay in the `HBox` object after they have been "played" on the board, the size of images contained in the `HBox` is not quite the same as the actual number of tiles in the human player's rack...(furthermore, the computer player's played tiles will be added to the same `HBox` &mdash; only way for me to get them to show without having to create another container).

+The right side of the window will have all the necessary information (score info and words and play button).

+EDIT: I realized that I forgot to "clear" and "reset" everything in between turns of the human and computer player (there still might be errors, though).

 ### Assumptions

 This would have been an easy fix, but I assumed any dictionary passed into the word trie will only contain lowercase words.
 Also, I assumed the tiles file used for the game has lowercase letters as well (otherwise, those letters wouldn't be added to the bag of tiles).